Alton Sterling's children settle with city of Baton Rouge for $4.5 million

 (CNN)The five children of Alton Sterling have settled with the city of Baton Rouge for $4.5 million, according to a statement from their attorneys.

-Sterling, a 37-year-old Black man, was shot and killed by one of two White police officers who confronted him outside a convenience store in July 2016.
+Sterling was shot and killed by one of two police officers who confronted him outside a convenience store in July 2016.

 Cell phone video showed Sterling pinned to the ground by the officers before he was shot; police said Sterling was reaching for a gun.